rahulrajeev0824/Portfolio/README.txt

-"Welcome to my data science portfolio repository!
+Welcome to my data science portfolio repository!
 I will be presenting ten projects I created during my master's degree that I believe showcase my skills as a data scientist.

 1)	Weather Forecast
 a)	Forecast app that uses a weather API to tell the users what the weather is based on their location.